Algica - A nanoporous silica material derived from algae for personal care products and solar cells

 Networking PartnerCleantech ScandinaviaNetwork of industrial companies, investors, real estate companies and cities; connecting to 1 400+ clean technology companies from the Nordics and Baltics.European UnionThe EU, through its funding programmes, supports the development of innovations and technologies that help combat climate change, protect the environment and ensure a sustainable development and growth.

-Exploit the potential of microalgae as a CO2 consuming & inexhaustible raw material to develop innovative & efficient solutions for agriculture.
+Exploiting microalgae as co2 consuming & inexhaustible raw material for agriculture

 Celium® BioFabricated Leather